-- (d) exercise executive functions in relation to that business and - (e) seek improperly to influence a decision about that business. - (11) If a function of the Council may be discharged by a Councillor acting alone and he/she has a disclosable pecuniary interest in any matter to be dealt with or being dealt with in the course of discharging that function he/she may not take any steps or any further steps in relation to the matter (except for the purpose of enable the matter to be dealt with otherwise than by him/herself). - (12) If a Councillor has another pecuniary interest in any business of the Council which a member of the public with knowledge of the relevant facts would reasonably regard as so significant that it is likely to prejudice his/her judgement of the public interest and he/she is present at a meeting of the Council at which such business is to be considered or is being considered the Councillor must:- - (a) disclose the existence and nature of the interest in accordance with Rule 9(5) (but subject to Rule 9(7)) - (b) withdraw from the room or chamber where the meeting considering the business is being held unless he/she has obtained a dispensation from the Monitoring Officer (or an officer authorised by the Monitoring Officer).
+- (d) exercise executive functions in relation to that business and - (e) seek improperly to influence a decision about that business. - (11) If a function of the Council may be discharged by a Councillor acting alone and they have a Disclosable Pecuniary Interest in any matter to be dealt with or being dealt with in the course of discharging that function they may not take any steps or any further steps in relation to the matter (except for the purpose of enable the matter to be dealt with otherwise than by themself).